cta-observatory/dl1-data-handler/README.md

 * config_file - The path to a configobj configuration file containing various data format settings and specifying cuts and bins (currently not applied directly in image_extractor, but through EventDisplay by saving in bins_cuts_dict.
 At the current time (v0.2.1) the necessary analysis stages are not yet implemented in ctapipe).
 Details in config.py.
 * bins_cuts_dict - Optional path to a pickled Python dictionary of a specified format (see prepare_cuts_dict.py) containing information from EventDisplay on which events (run_number,event_number) passed the cuts, what their reconstructed energies are, and which energy bin they are in.
 This information is prepared in advance using prepare_cuts_dict.py and the settings indicated in the config file.
 * max_events - Optional argument to specify the maximum number of events to save from the simtel file
-* shuffle - Optional flag to randomly shuffle the data in the Events table after writing
+* shuffle [SEED]- Optional flag to randomly shuffle the data in the Events table after writing.
+Can provide an optional seed value to get a reproduceable result.
-* split - Optional flag to split the Events table into separate training/validation/test tables for convenience
+* split [SPLIT_LIST]- Optional flag to split the Events table into separate training/validation/test tables for convenience.
+Can provide a list (3 arguments) which give the split proportions between train, val, and test.
+A split proportion of 0 indicates that the corresponding table will not be created.
+Split proportions must sum to 1.
 * debug - Optional flag to print additional debug information.

 NOTE: The shuffle and split options are primarily for convenience when using the data files for training convolutional neural networks.
 It is unlikely they will be included as part of the final standard data format.